Keijō Imperial University: Engineering and natural science

-Japanese cultural policy and influence

-Keijō Imperial University was established due to Japanese colonial regime.
-During the time of its establishment, there were only eight known Korean colleges within the country which had a tertiary level equivalent to Japanese secondary school.
-Due to Japan’s colonisation of Korea, Keijō Imperial University was deemed a Japanese university.
-Cultural policies aimed in increasing the level of Korean tertiary education, and there has been controversy surrounding the educational imperialism implemented through scholarly commentaries, both during the universities time being active, and after.
-Through the implementation of this university, Korean education became centralised.
-This meant that several Japanese ideologies were implemented into this education system, such as the implementation of students and teachers paying homage to Shinto shrines.
-Other forms of Japanese cultural implementation were the prohibition of religious instruction as part of official curriculums, as well as the Japanese standing as the givers of particular instructions concerning tertiary decisions.
-The establishment of Keijō Imperial University was viewed by scholars as means of having a higher education institution in place for Japanese occupants of Korea, as well as providing political influence and advantage.
-Political influence included the suppression of growing Korean nationalism, as Japan was an occupying force.
-This was largely due to the want in preventing the People’s University from coming into fruition, through the influence of Japanese nationalism towards Koreans individuals such as through tertiary institutions.
-The founding of Keijō Imperial University allowed for the introduction of the modern four-year university system into Korea.

 Statistics

-1910s

-By the end of 1919, 79 out of the 141 students attending Keijō Imperial University had been expelled.

 1930s

 For Korean individuals, admission into Keijō Imperial University was a very competitive process as the admission of Korean students was restricted to between one-fourth and one-third of the total number of enrolled students at Keijō Imperial University.
 By 1930, six years after Keijō University was established, the number of enrolled students was at 520.
 This was equivalent to 6.7 percent of the number of students enrolled at Tokyo Imperial University.
 Japanese students made up the majority of the students enrolled.
 Amongst two thousand graduates during the colonial period, the number of Korean graduates was at seven hundred, the other thirteen hundred being Japanese.

 In 1934, the total enrolment of the Keijō Imperial University was 930 students.
 The percentage of Korean students which made up this number was of 32%.
 Although the Korean percentage rose in the coming years, namely in 1942 where the percentage of Korean students was at 39%.